anthonymcglone2022/style-guidelines/README.md

 # style-guidelines
-What goes into a technical writing style guide?
+What should go into a technical writing style guide?